 7th September 2017 3 minute read

 Dr Catherine Howe, Capita’s Digital Innovation Director, looks at some of the issues that could – and should – be running round an organisation’s collective mind as it considers a Digital Transformation.
-Get the full story and more in our latest edition of Intelligence.
+Get the full story and more in our September 2017 edition of Intelligence.

 Right now we’re at a really interesting point with Digital Transformation where we’re into at least a second wave.